Remifentanil: Side-effects

-Circumventing naltrexone

-Remifentanil has been used with some success to circumvent naltrexone in patients who are in need of pain management.

 Abuse potential

 Remifentanil, being a μ-receptor agonist, functions like other μ-receptor agonists, such as morphine and codeine; it can cause euphoria and has the potential for abuse.
 However, due to its rapid metabolism and short-acting half-life the likelihood of abuse is quite low.
 Nevertheless, there have been some documentations of remifentanil abuse.

+Society and culture

 Development and marketing

 Prior to the development of remifentanil, most short-acting hypnotics and amnestics faced issues with prolonged use, where accumulation would result in unfavorable lingering effects during post-operative recovery.
 Remifentanil was designed to serve as a strong anesthetic with an ultra-short and predictable duration that would not have accumulation issues.

 Remifentanil was patented by Glaxo Wellcome Inc. and was FDA approved on July 12, 1996.
 Its patent ended on the 10th of September 2017.